At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 • Vegetovascular disorders: changes in blood pressure, headache, vomiting, nausea, dizziness, tachycardia,.

-• Metabolic and endocrine disorders: swelling, fever, chills, breast engorgement, itching, flatulence, shortness of breath, thirst, memory loss,.
+• Exchange-endocrine disorders: swelling, increased body temperature, chills, engorgement of the mammary glands, itching, flatulence, shortness of breath, thirst, memory loss, .

-PMS in women can be conditionally divided into several forms, but their symptoms usually do not appear in isolation, but are combined.
-In the presence of psycho-vegetative manifestations, especially depression, the pain threshold decreases in women and they perceive pain more acutely.
+PMS in women can be divided into several forms, but their symptoms usually do not appear in isolation, but are combined.
+In the presence of psychovegetative manifestations, especially depression, women's pain threshold decreases and they perceive pain more acutely.

 Atypical manifestations of PMS